Saranshthakur/supervisor-multi-agent-rag-system/readme.md

 ## What This System Implements

-This project introduces a **Supervisor-based Multi-Agent Architecture**:
+This project introduces a **Supervisor-based Multi-Agent Architecture**

                     User Query (single or multi-task)
                 ↓